itsjoshuagraves/digitalgarden/content/media/index.md

 {{< tab "Superlatives">}}

-## Weirdest overall
+## Weirdest

+Possession
-- <strong>Possession:</strong> weirdest squid pro quo in cinematic history.
+: Weirdest squid pro quo in cinematic history.

 ## Best soundtrack

+It Follows
-- <strong>It Follows:</strong> my synthwave obsession started here.
+: My synthwave obsession started here.

-- <strong>A Girl Walks Home Alone at Night:</strong> if I've gotta die, I want it to be to this soundtrack.
+A Girl Walks Home Alone at Night
+: If I've gotta die, I want it to be to this soundtrack.

 ## Most surprising

+Bones and All
-- <strong>Bones and All:</strong> surprisingly easy to stomach
+: Surprisingly easy to stomach

+Titane
-- <strong>Titane:</strong> hear me out, Rosemary's baby, but a car.
+: Hear me out, Rosemary's baby, but a car.

 ## Most comforting

+The Big Lebowski
-- <strong>The Big Lebowski:</strong> yes, that’s like, my opinion, man.
+: Yes, that’s like, my opinion, man.

+Addams Family
-- <strong>Addams Family:</strong> if your relationship goals aren’t Morticia and Gomez, then please rethink your life.
+: If your relationship goals aren’t Morticia and Gomez, then please rethink your life.

+Shaun of the Dead
-- <strong>Shaun of the Dead:</strong> needs no further explanation.
+: Needs no further explanation.

 ## Best vibes

+Atomic Blonde
-- <strong>Atomic Blonde:</strong> HEALTH's Blue Monday cover is as good as the original, and I will accept no counter arguments.
+: HEALTH's Blue Monday cover is as good as the original, and I will accept no counter arguments.

+The Hunger
-- <strong>The Hunger:</strong> David Bowie as a vampire plus Peter Murphy doing a performance?
+: David Bowie as a vampire plus Peter Murphy doing a performance?
 Yes, please.

+Sleepy Hollow
-- <strong>Sleepy Hollow:</strong> It's here that Christina Ricci secured forever her grown as goth queen.
+: It's here that Christina Ricci secured forever her grown as goth queen.

 ## Most “Why did this get made?”

+Mandy
-- <strong>Mandy:</strong> I swear someone just transcribed an acid trip and said "hell yeah let's just make this movie" and they actually did it.
+: I swear someone just transcribed an acid trip and said "hell yeah let's just make this movie" and they actually did it.

 ## Most “Good for her”

+Midsommar:
-- <strong>Midsommar:</strong> best way to get rid of a toxic ex.
+Best way to get rid of a toxic ex.
 Also, is Ari Aster okay?
 How does someone write this?

+The Witch
-- <strong>The Witch:</strong> may we all live so deliciously.
+: May we all live so deliciously.

 ## Watch on a loop forever with no audio

-- The Tragedy of Macbeth
+The Tragedy of Macbeth
+: Every frame of this is a painting.

-- Blade Runner 2049
+Blade Runner 2049
+: It's the cyberpunk dystopia I most want to inhabit.

-- Eternal Sunshine of the Spotless Mind
+Eternal Sunshine of the Spotless Mind
+: The use of color and cute 00's vibes are beautiful.

-- Mad Max Fury Road (black and chrome)
+Mad Max Fury Road (black and chrome)
+: At least I don't have to worry about trying to hear Tom Hardy like I do in literally every other movie.

 ## Best “If I feel like hearing the same nirvana song over and over in a movie”

-- The Batman
+The Batman
+: Am I mad?
+No. Not one bit.

 ## Most relatable superhero origin story

-- John Wick
+John Wick

-## Most likely to send me back to therapy if I ever see it again
-- Dream Scenario
+: There would be cataclysmic chaos and horror if someone messed with my dog.

 {{< /tab>}}